zdharma-continuum/zinit/docs/NPM-Packages.md

     zplugin pack"bgn" atclone"cp fzy.1 $ZPFX/man/man1" for fzy
     ```

-    to install also the man page (this omission in the package will be fixed
+    to install also the man page for the `fzy` fuzzy finder (this omission in
-    soon).
+    the package will be fixed soon).

 3. The installation is much more flexible.
 Available example degrees of freedom: